abdulfatir/twitter-sentiment-analysis/README.md

 12. Run `cnn.py`.
 This will run the 4-Conv-NN (4 conv layers neural network) model as described in the report.
 To run other versions of CNN, just comment or remove the lines where Conv layers are added.
 Will validate using 10% data and save models for each epoch in `./models/`.
 (Please make sure this directory exists before running `cnn.py`).

 ### Majority Vote Ensemble
+13. To extract penultimate layer features for the training dataset, run `extract-cnn-feats.py <saved-model>`.
+This will generate 3 files, `train-feats.npy`, `train-labels.txt` and `test-feats.npy`.
+14. Run `cnn-feats-svm.py` which uses files from the previous step to perform SVM classification on features extracted from CNN model.
-13. Place all prediction CSV files for which you want to take majority vote in `./results/` and run `majority-voting.py`.
+15. Place all prediction CSV files for which you want to take majority vote in `./results/` and run `majority-voting.py`.
 This will generate `majority-voting.csv`.

 ## Information about other files